aangelazz/htn_challenge/README.md

 - Going into this challenge with no API development experience, I put extensive thought into my decision between REST and GraphQL, and ultimately chose the former for its simplicity and shorter HTTP requests.

-- Python is my first and strongest language, so I wrote code with the Python/Flask lanaguage and framework duo in my VS Code environment.
+- Python is my first and strongest language, so I wrote code with the Python/Flask language and framework duo in my VS Code environment.

-- I used componenents of the provided boilerplate, but time constraints resulted in my decision not to incorporate Docker while exporting my project.
+- I used components of the provided boilerplate, but time constraints resulted in my decision not to incorporate Docker while exporting my project.

 ### Database